Chet Kozel: Professional football

-Later years
+Later life

 Kozel was hired in 1951 as a teacher in the physical education department at his alma mater, Kenosha High School.
 In 1962, his car struck a passenger train traveling 90 miles per hour and was thrown 60 feet into a ditch; Kozel refused hospitalization for his injuries.
 He died in 1982 at age 62 at the Hospitality Manor Nursing Home in Kenosha.